 - Sriracha or other hot sauce for passing around

-Heat the oil in a large skillet.
+- Heat the oil in a large skillet.
 Add the onion and sauté over medium heat until translucent.
-Add the bell pepper and tempeh, turn the heat up to medium-high, and continue to sauté until all are turning golden brown.
+Add the bell pepper, tempeh, and potatoes.
+Turn the heat up to medium-high, and continue to sauté until all are turning golden brown.
 Stir frequently.